The Eating Disorders Coalition

 Dr. Lampert has served on the Board of Directors of the Academy for Eating Disorders as the Electronic Media Portfolio Director and co-chair of the Academy for Eating Disorders Nutrition Special Interest Group.
 She is a Fellow of the Academy for Eating Disorders (FAED) and a member of the Academy for Nutrition and Dietetics, the SCAN (Sports, Cardiovascular, and Wellness Nutrition) and BHN (Behavioral Health Nutrition) dietetic practice groups, and the International Federation of Eating Disorders Dietitians (IFEDD).
 She is also the author of numerous book chapters and articles addressing nutritional treatment of eating disorders, mindful eating, body image, sports participation, adolescent health and disordered eating and she regularly speaks regionally and nationally on numerous eating disorder related topics.

-Millie Plotkin, MLS, is Informationist for Eating Recovery Center and partner programs, and creator of the Eating Disorders Information Gateway.
+Millie Plotkin, MLS, is Informationist for Eating Recovery Center, and creator of the Eating Disorders Information Gateway.
 After earning her Masters of Library Science from Catholic University in Washington, DC, Millie worked at the National Library of Medicine and the National Institutes of Health Library before joining ERC in 2013.
-For several years she was a volunteer moderator on the Something Fishy discussion forums.
-Millie is founder of ANAD’s annual National Candlelight Vigil and serves on the Social Media Committee of the Academy for Eating Disorders.
+Millie has been volunteering in eating disorders advocacy work since 2001 and is founder of ANAD’s annual National Candlelight Vigil.
+She currently serves on the board of the Academy for Eating Disorders as Director of Social and Online Media and is Vice-President of iaedp’s Baltimore Metro chapter.

 Johanna Kandel is the founder and CEO of The Alliance for Eating Disorders Awareness and the author of Life Beyond Your Eating Disorder (Harlequin).
 Since founding The Alliance in October 2000, Johanna has brought information and awareness about eating disorders to more than 240,000 individuals nationally and internationally.
 In addition, she facilitates weekly support groups, mentors individuals with eating disorders and their families through their treatment and recovery, helps thousands of people to gain information and find the help they need, and advocates for legislation on a state and national level.
 She is the current President of the Board of Directors for the Eating Disorders Coalition, a special consultant to the Academy for Eating Disorders Advisory Board, and an Expert Advisory Committee member for Girl Future.
 She is an active participant in National Eating Disorders Awareness Week, and has received many awards for her ongoing outreach and advocacy work, including the Jefferson Award for Public Service© and Harlequin Enterprises’ More Than Words Award.
 Johanna has appeared on national television programs including NBC Nightly News and The Today Show, and profiled in the New York Times and Glamour Magazine.